Monday, June 25, 2018

 An Exercise in Not Being Hopelessly Partisan

 List ten positive things about your favorite and least favorite politician.
 List ten bad things about the same two people.
 Get mad about all 20 bad things, give credit for all 20 good things.
 If you can't do this, you are hopelessly partisan and are part of the problem.
-You do not have to do this on Facebook.
+You do not have to do this publicly.
 If you can't think of them off the top of your head, spend some time researching.

 It is simply impossible that your political opponents are wrong about everything.
 It is absolutely possible that you think they are wrong about some things simply because they are your political opponent and that's what our government wants.